| Goign to

 the industry and company beforehand.
 Use

-every resource to your advantage: fellow
+every resource to your advantage: Fellow

 students, professors, career-center resources,